philips-software/variant/README.md

 A sidecar for [Prometheus / Thanos](https://github.com/philips-labs/terraform-cloudfoundry-thanos) to discover scrape endpoints and rules.
 It also manages the required CF network policies to support scraping via `apps.internal` routes.
 Finally, it can autoscale your CF applications based on arbitrary PromQL statements!

+## Disclaimer

+This project is not endorsed or supported by HSDP.
+Use at your own risk.

 ## Internals
 Variant uses the Cloud foundry API to:
 - Discover metrics endpoints and scrape targets through CF labels / annotations